 Add Veggies: Mix in extra vegetables such as chopped carrots, bell peppers and peas.
 Sauté them with the ground beef for added color and nutrition.

-Spicy Kick: Add chopped jalapeños or a pinch of cayenne pepper to the meat for a zesty twist.
-A sprinkle of pepper jack cheese can also bring some heat.
+Spicy Kick: Mix in chopped jalapeños or a sprinkle of cayenne pepper to the meat for a zingo.
+You can even add a little heat using some pepper jack cheese!

-Alternate Meats: You can make this using lean ground turkey or chicken instead of beef.
-A nice spicy Italian sausage also works, for a stronger, spicier flavor.
+Meat alternate: This can be made with ground turkey or chicken instead of beef.
+A nice spicy Italian sausage will also work, for a bolder, spicy flavor.

-Herby Twist: Stir in fresh herbs, such as thyme or parsley, into the sauce for a floral, earthy touch.
-Fresh rosemary or sage also adds a warm, comforting flavor.
+Herby twist: Add fresh herbs, such as thyme or parsley, to the sauce for swirling or sprinkling, for a floral, earthy touch.
+Fresh rosemary or sage also provides a warm, comforting flavor.

 Cheesy Upgrade: A mixture of mozzarella, Gruyère and/or sharp cheddar will add depth.
 A sprinkle of Parmesan over the top before baking forms a golden crust laced with more savory goodness.